geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

-Geonetwork's Open ID Connect plugin has a lot of configuration options - please see the `config-security-openidconnect.xml` and `config-security-openidconnect-overrides.properties` files.
+Geonetwork's Open ID Connect plugin has a lot of configuration options - please see the ``WEB-INF/config-security/config-security-openidconnect.xml`` and ``WEB-INF/config-security/config-security-openidconnect-overrides.properties`` files.

 Environment Variable and Meaning